 There is no group of Americans I hold in higher regard than our nation’s heroes.
-During my time in Congress, I have made improving the quality of life for the nearly 250,000 veterans living in our state a top priority.
-Our nation’s veterans deserve strong health care and benefits for protecting our country.
+During my time in Congress – as a member of both the House and Senate Veterans Affairs Committees – I have made improving the quality of life for the nearly 250,000 veterans living in Kansas a top priority.
+Especially at a time when thousands of troops are returning from battle and the needs of aging veterans are increasing, I am committed to keeping our promise to those who have served our country.